 Although it’s important to keep in mind that this is a brand new feature that will most probably be improved over time, the performance indicators it allows you to analyze are currently comprised of 39 on-page interactions and only one non-interactive indicator, page views.

-What about the interface?
+What about the interface of wechat analytics ?

 Just like Google Analytics, WeChat’s web analytics’ interface is split into 2 sections.
 The first section is a line graph which allows you to observe the frequency of a particular interaction over a 30, 15 or 7-day span while the second section underneath lists all interactions in chronological order.